migramirez2/Harmony-ONE/progress/uladzislau-muraveika.md

+2024-08-30 Fri: On the protocol side, I've helped Kostantin with the localnet tests for the new get_signPower operation.
+I've enabled debug endpoint to get the sign power in localnet and simplified watchdog startup against localnet.
+Main advantage, you have the same setup for the local network as in higher environments, which use risk-free for experiments.

+On the infra side, I've installed a new harmony/bootnode version with golang 1.22.5 on all three environments as a preparation for the public harmony release 2024.2.0.

+On the continuous integration side, I've covered edge cases of running our CI tests against harmony repo forks and continuing with a debug of our continuous integration rosetta tests.

+---

 2024-08-23 Fri: On the protocol side, I was unblocked with go 1.22 testing.
 As team we decided to use the best practice - [libp2p with Transport Security](https://github.com/harmony-one/harmony/pull/4722/#discussion_r1728847361).
 My previous testing results were correct, thus I've done canary testing golang testing in the mainnet - all tests are passed.
 We are heading to the new v2024.2.0 release.

 On the infra side: I've fixed the noisy beacon stuck alarm, it was a bug in the logic for start time of the alarm.
 Case when everything returned back to normal wasn't covered and this produced a lot of false-positives.
 As a result, on-call engineers will have less distress from it.